-Z’s Nutty Ridge breeding orchard has many acres of hazels where thousands of hybrid EFB resistant trees have been planted and replanted for over 20 years.
-A serious hobby turned professional a couple years ago when they had more nuts than they could give away to family.
+Z’s Nutty Ridge breeding orchard has many acres of hazels where thousands of hybrid EFB resistant trees have been planted and replanted for almost 30 years.
+A serious hobby turned professional when they had more nuts than they could give away to family.
 Hybrid EFB resistant lineage trees from all possible available sources have been planted, including trees that originated from or directly from: Mr. Weschcke, Mr. Grinnell, Mr. Farris, Mr. Gellatly, Cornell University, Mr. Rutter, Mr. Grimo, Rutgers and Oregon Universities, with the best tree selections further hybridized as shown in Figure # 2a.
 Majority of the hazel trees planted die of EFB early in the first few years or after the tree has matured around year ten.
 The dead trees are replaced with newer EFB resistant hazel hybrids.
 By planting trees from all available sources, the orchard has exposure to as many strains of EFB as possible.
 Figure # 2b illustrates how EFB will kill some mature trees adjacent to unaffected trees.

 Fig 2a.
 A hazel tree with controlled pollination, via the white bags to hybridize known selections at Z's Nutty Ridge.
 Note the elongated male flowers (catkins) shedding pollen.

 Fig. 2b.
 Remaining dead or near dead mature blighted hazels on the left and healthy hazel bushes of the same age on the right at Z’s Nutty Ridge farm.

 Z’s Nutty Ridge has hybrid tree selections that have proven to be very hardy, with very good nut characteristics and production.
-Z’s Nutty Ridge with over 23 years of experience is most knowledgeable in growing hazels for New York in USDA zones 4/5 and how growing hybrid hazels in the North East is somewhat different than growing hazels in the North West.
+Z’s Nutty Ridge with almost 30 years of experience is most knowledgeable in growing hazels for New York in USDA zones 4/5 and how growing hybrid hazels in the North East is somewhat different than growing hazels in the North West.
 Growing practices in Oregon are understood as tours of a hazel nursery, hazel orchards and hazelnut processing in Oregon solidified the knowledge base and contacts made in Oregon will allow networking as production volumes grow in the North East.